kyverno/website/CONTRIBUTING.md

 The -s signifies that you have signed off the the commit.

-Go ahead and push your changes to github using this command.
+Go ahead and push your changes to GitHub using this command.

 ```
 $ git push